microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/

-As you complete this assignment, hopefully you see  The *value proposition* of Dapr.
+As you complete this challenge, hopefully you see  The *value proposition* of Dapr.
 By providing infrastructure plumbing, it dramatically simplifies your application.
 Equally important, you can plug in any pre-defined component without having to change your application code.